digitalpulsebe/craft-utm-tracker/README.md

-# UTM Tracker plugin for Craft CMS 3.x
+# UTM Tracker plugin for Craft CMS 3.x and 4.x

 Get landing page location and query parameters when the user lands on the site.
 Keeps them in the session for use in forms or other usage in twig variables.